| T (continued) |

 Director and screenwriter John Huston's classic adventure film about three American gold prospectors in the Mexican wilderness - a tale of lustful greed, treachery, paranoia and suspicion.
 The three ill-matched men include an innocent, honest young Curtin (Holt), a wise and experienced, fast-talking, grizzly, toothless old-timer Howard (Huston, the director's father), and Fred C. Dobbs (Bogart), a greedy, deranged, selfish bastard who distrusts everyone.
 Their gold booty strike and fortune breeds violence, threatening Mexican bandits led by Gold Hat (Bedoya), an end to their friendships, and the homicidal undoing of the avaricious Dobbs when he is killed for his boots and mule.
 Ends with an ironic climactic scene when the wind blows the gold dust away.
 Academy Award Nominations: 4, including Best Picture.
 Academy Awards: 3, including Best Supporting Actor--Walter Huston, Best Director, Best Screenplay.

-Starring: Herbert Marshall, Miriam Hopkins, Kay Francis
+| Trouble in Paradise (1932) Starring: Herbert Marshall, Miriam Hopkins, Kay Francis

 Director: Ernst Lubitsch